-Inventory held to satisfy firm sales represents inventory purchased to satisfy firm sales to the off-taker in respect of agricultural produce, which is payable by third parties on delivery of such agricultural produce to them.
-The price of such inventory is hedged on the South African Futures Exchange (Safex).
+Inventory held to satisfy firm sales represents inventory purchased to satisfy firm sales to the off-taker in respect of agricultural produce, which is payable by

+Inventory need to satisfy time sates represents inventory purchased to satisfy time sates to the other activity in the sates to the other activity in the sates to the sates in the south African Futures Exchange (Safex).
 Variations are also set off against these items.
 Inventory is measured at fair value, which is linked to the Safex price.